korakot/icut/README.md

 # icut
 A fast Thai word tokenization

-ICU can do very fast tokenization. icut use preprocessing and postprocessing from icu, allowing customization while keeping the speed.
+ICU can do very fast tokenization.
+We use preprocessing and postprocessing after icu, allowing customization while keeping the speed.

 Now only just icu.